neuralmagic/deepsparse/examples/benchmark-ui/README.md

 ## Creating Droplet

-In order to use this class, you need to obtain an API token from DigitalOcean's console in the `API` menu section and have SSH access to DigitalOcean Droplets.
-To create a Droplet, configure the `Droplet` class according to your needs and use the `create_droplet` method to spin up a VM.
-The following implementation spins up a DigitalOcean Premium CPU instance with 4vCPUs and 8GB RAM on Ubuntu 22.10:
+In order to use the `Droplet` class, you need to obtain an API token from DigitalOcean's console in the `API` menu section and have SSH access to DigitalOcean Droplets.
+Next step is to run the `create_droplet` method to spin up a VM.

+As an example, the following code snippet is configured to spin up a DigitalOcean Premium CPU instance with 4vCPUs and 8GB RAM on Ubuntu 22.10:

 ```python
 from vm import Droplet